SpectralProgrammer/DiligentFlowAI/README.md

 ## Suggested Next Improvements

+- connect more google services to diversify project capabilities
 - replace in-memory task history with persistent storage
 - move Google token storage from SQLite to a managed database
 - wire the permission layer to a real policy backend